bluebbberry/Fediwards/README.md

 ## Architecture

-Sidekick makes use of masto.js to post to the API of a a specified mastodon server.
+Sidekick makes use of masto.js to post to the API of a specified mastodon server.

 ![architecture_image](architecture.png)